Stability of Periodic Traveling Waves for Nonlinear Dispersive Equations: Stability of constrained energy minimizers

-To interpret, a periodic, local constrained minimizer for \eqref{E:pKdV} is orbitally stable with respect to nearby solutions with the same momentum and the same mass as the underlying wave, and with respect to arbitrary nearby solutions provided that the constraint set $\Sigma_0$ is {\em nondegenerate}, i.e. \eqref{E:matrix} is not singular, at the underlying wave.
+To interpret Theorem~\ref{T:stability}, therefore, a periodic, local constrained minimizer for \eqref{E:pKdV} is orbitally stable with respect to period preserving perturbations, provided that the matrix \eqref{E:matrix} is not singular at the underlying wave so that the linearized operator associated with \eqref{E:KdV} enjoys a Jordan block structure.
+In particular, nearby solutions need {\em not} be in $\Sigma_0$.
+Note, however, that they are near $\Sigma_0$.